hachiojipm/awesome-perl/README.md

 # Other Awesome Lists

-Other amazingly awesome lists can be found in
+Other amazingly awesome lists can be found in:

 * [emijrp/awesome-awesome](https://github.com/emijrp/awesome-awesome)
 * [fleveque/awesome-awesomes](https://github.com/fleveque/awesome-awesomes)